Stora Enso: 1900–1998

 As Gutzeit & Co bought Aktiebolaget Pankakoski in 1908 and Enso Träsliperi Ab in Jääski in 1911, the board production was added to company portfolio.

-In 1918 the company shares were bought by Finland which became independent in 1917, and Gutzeit became fully state owned company.
+In 1918, the company shares were bought by Finland which became independent in 1917, and Gutzeit became fully state owned company.

-In 1924 the company headquarter was moved from Kotka to Helsinki.
+In 1924, the company headquarters were moved from Kotka to Helsinki.
 The company's name was changed to Enso-Gutzeit Osakeyhtiö in 1928.

 The company started to build Kaukopää mill in Imatra in 1935.
 At the time it was the biggest sulfate pulp mill in Europe.

 Summa paper mill in Hamina was taken into use in 1955.

 The company's name was changed to Enso-Gutzeit Oy in 1981.

 Enso-Gutzeit bought A. Ahlström Osakeyhtiö's forest industries at Varkaus in 1987.

-In 1993 the company bought units from Tampella, Tampella Forest Oy and Tambox Europe's units from Finland and Sweden.
+In 1993, the company bought units from Tampella, Tampella Forest Oy and Tambox Europe's units from Finland and Sweden.

-In 1996 two state owned forest companies were merged and Enso-Gutzeit Oy and Veitsiluoto Oy from North Finland became Enso Oyj.
+In 1996, two state owned forest companies were merged and Enso-Gutzeit Oy and Veitsiluoto Oy from North Finland became Enso Oyj.